+The following pre-conditions and assumptions apply to this use case:

-Multiple indoor base stations are deployed in Alice’s home behind the residential gateway.
+Multiple indoor small base stations were deployed in individual rooms inside a residential home.

+The indoor small base station provides cellular access to UEs

+The indoor small base station is connected to a Residential Gateway via wireline or wireless link

 In particular, an indoor small base station is deployed in the living room.

 There is a smart TV in the living room, which is a non-3GPP device, connecting to the residential gateway via wireline.

-Alice’s smartphone is connecting to the indoor base station.